yousifelhady/udacity_coffeeshop_project/README.md

 ```bash
   pip install -r requirements.txt
 ```

+5. Check `'/backend'` READMe to know how to setup and run the backend environment

+6. Check `'/frontend'` READMe to know how to setup and run the frontend environment

 ##### Key Dependencies

 - [Flask](http://flask.pocoo.org/) is a lightweight backend microservices framework.
 Flask is required to handle requests and responses.